GSA/digitalgov.gov/content/promo/promo_pulse.md

 # Note: We add a ?dg to the end of the URL
 src: 'https://search.gov/'

-# Note: We add a ?dg to the end of the URL
+# Images need to be 200x200px with a transparent background
+# Upload images to /static/images/promos/filename.png
-icon: 'pulse'
+icon: 'pulse.png'

 # Feature this on the homepage
 homepage: true